 14 | $1611.12 | $486.22 | |

-15 | $1726.20 | $520.95 |
+15 | $1726.20 | $520.95 | |

 International Programs strives to award an average of $200,000 in scholarships annually to about 100 students.

-Current FSU students who have been admitted to an international program can apply to IP scholarships through the FS4U portal (link below).
-Before applying, students should review the list of available scholarship opportunities as well as the application process instructions.
+Current FSU students who have applied to an international program can apply to the International Programs scholarship opportunity through the FS4U portal (link below).
+Before applying, students should review the list of available awards that are made from this opportunity as well as the application process instructions.

 Program Start Date | Scholarship Open Date | Scholarship Application Deadline | Scholarship Award Decisions Communicated to Applicants |